vinodhn/BackTap/README.md

 ## Installation

-You can download an APK from the releases page.
-Currently the APKs are manually built and uploaded but I am looking into automating this process so that the latest updates will be available at all times.
+Currently, I am waiting on Google to approve of the Play Store listing.
+In the mean time, you are free to clone this repo and build the project within Android Studio

 ## Usage

-To use BackTap, first set the double tap and triple tap actions.
-This is done by simply opening the app and using the drop down menus to select your desired actions.
-Then, use the accessibility settings button to go to your phone's settings and enable the BackTap service.
+To use BackTap, just select your desired double tap and triple tap actions.
+Then, enable the service within the accessibility settings page.
+Try double tapping and triple tapping the back of your phone and adjust the sensitivity as needed.

 ## Todo

+ -Maybe add more levels of sensitivity

  -Squash whatever bugs exist